Gutelvam/HPC/README.md

 ---

-**📧 Contact**: For questions regarding this implementation, please refer to the course materials or submit issues through the project repository.

 **🔗 References**:
 - Foster, I. (1995). *Designing and Building Parallel Programs: Concepts and Tools for Parallel Software Engineering*
 - OpenMP Architecture Review Board.
 (2021). *OpenMP Application Programming Interface Version 5.2*